mvaldezc/vision_tools/README.md

 ### Using the programs

-In order to verify that the installation was successful, run the following command:
+In order to verify that the installation was successful and run each of the nodes included in this package, run the following commands:
 ```
 roscore
 cntrl+shift+T
-rosrun vision_tools particlefilter
+rosrun vision_tools <any of the nodes>
 ```
-Then rosmaster will arise and a screen with your webcam image and the particle filter must appear.
-If these happens, congratulations!, you are now ready to prove each of the algorithms included in this package.
+Then rosmaster will arise and a screen with the corresponding program will appear.
+If these happens, congratulations! you successfully installed this package.

 The way to run each of the ROS nodes is described below: